Connect with others who understand.

 • Bloody gums

-• Petechiae (tiny red spots on your skin)
+• Petechiae (tiny spots on the skin)

 • Heavy menstrual periods